nicolas-angarita/churn_classification_project/README.md

-# To Churn or not to Churn ?
+# Did they Churn or Not?

 # Project Goals